pypy/pypy.org/posts/2022/12/pypy-alive.rst

 was optimized incorrectly.
 This case of incorrect optimization is not a big deal for regular Python code, because it involved a "wrapping integer addition operation", i.e. one where overflowing results just wrap around to negative values.
-All the additions and other arithmetic operations that the Python frontend generates actually have overflow checks (to be able to switch to a big integer representation if needed).
+All the additions and other arithmetic operations that the PyPy Python frontend generates actually have overflow checks (to be able to switch to a big integer representation if needed).
 However, it's still possible to trigger the problem with the